AI analysis finds that in-app ad issues are fixed faster on Android than iOS

 Interestingly, complaints weren’t the same across Google Play and the App Store.
 Security (i.e., unauthorized data collection or permission usage), orientation (the orientation of app screens impacted by ads), timing, and auto-play complaints were more common among iOS users, while Android users reported obtrusive notifications in the status bar, volume, and app slowdowns as top sources of consternation.

 The study coauthors propose developers prioritize ad issues on platforms differently and optimize ad display settings like the number of ads, display frequency, and display style.
-They also suggest designing strategies to manage ads with long display period.
+They also suggest designing strategies to manage ads with a long display period.
 “Inappropriate ad design could adversely impact app reliability and ad revenue,” the coauthors wrote.
 “Understanding common in-app advertising issues can provide developers practical guidance on ad incorporation.”